Victorian Railways power vans: PH Vans

 By the mid-1980s, passenger trains within Victoria almost always required head-end power (HEP), as the wooden cars were phased out.
 While a number of trains had self-contained generator supplies, the majority required HEP from outside sources.
-The N and P class locomotives were fitted with HEP generators, but if another locomotive were to haul the train, there would be no power supply for the carriages.
+The N and P class locomotives were fitted with HEP generators, but if another locomotive were to haul the train or if the locomotive's HEP generator failed, there would be no power supply for the carriages.

 To this end, three louvre series vans were fitted with generator sets and cabling in 1984.
 The corrugated roofs were replaced with sheet metal.
 The vans were coded PH and numbered 451, 452 and 453.
 They were converted from VLPY freight wagons 139, 140 and 142 respectively, and appeared in a grey livery.
 PH451 had Super Service bogies fitted by 1995, PH452 sometime between 1991 and 1995, and PH453 in mid-1995.
 These vans are all in service on the broad gauge today, in a plain, dark blue livery.
 In late 2009/early 2010, PH 454 was converted from DN 404, and painted grey with a white stripe.

+By 18 March 2025, PH454 was officially removed from the V/Line rolling stock register.
+Steamranger in South Australia announced on their Facebook page that they had acquired six H type carriages from V/Line on 6 November 2024, and that asset transfer had included van PH454.